Municipal College, Rourkela

-Municipal College Rourkela is one of the oldest institution imparting +2, undergraduate degree (Arts, Commerce & Science) to students in western Odisha and around.
+Municipal College Rourkela is one of the oldest institution imparting +2, undergraduate degree (Arts, Commerce & Science) to students in and around western Odisha.
 The college laid its foundation in 1978 under Rourkela Education Development Society (REDS) which was due to patronage of the founding member A.J Alex (I.A.S ex ADM of Rourkela) and NAC(CT) Pitambar Mohanty OAS(I).

 History

 The college started its intermediate education in 1978, while that of undergraduate degree of commerce was introduced in 1980 along with BSc in 1981 and BA in 1985.

 Municipal College is affiliated to Council of Higher Secondary Education, Odisha for +2 level and Sambalpur University for +3 level of undergraduate degrees.

 Courses

 Higher Secondary Education (Class 11 & Class 12/+2 Level):